-As we grow, we’re doing a considerable number of interviews, roadshows, conferences, and seminars.
-Right now, I can see there are about 80 upcoming events we need to prepare for in the next 6 months.
+We usually have a considerable number of interviews, roadshows, conferences, and seminars planned.
+At one stage at the end of 2019, we had 80 upcoming events we needed to prepare for in the next 6 months.

 We built Karbon to address the unique challenges of modern accounting and professional service businesses.
 But along the journey we found that these issues are felt more broadly, by knowledge workers of all types.
 As a result, Karbon is a real solution for their problems too.
 That truly has the ability and flexibility to help them plan, deliver and optimize work more effectively.